Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jamal Murray included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.
+The Denver Nuggets, Jamal Murray included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-In this piece we'll break down Murray's stats and trends, helping you with your prop bets.
+In this article we will look at Murray's prop bets, using stats to help you make good predictions.

 Jamal Murray Prop Bets vs. the Heat